 How Do I Get Started?

-You have three options for purchasing a course
+You have three options for purchasing child development classes online

 Students may purchase one hour of child care online coursework or multiple hours at a time.